 Fellowship Credentials – FABCDD®:

 Fellows must be a licensed health care primary care provider or profession in a healthcare professional field (MD, DO, DC, DPT, ND, PhD, etc), that has completed a minimum of 150 credit hours of training in clinical neuroscience, and 150 credit hours of training in childhood developmental disorders in an ACFN approved educational program.
 Fellows must also have completed a minimum of 2 years of clinical experience in the field of neurology and pediatric neurology and have successfully passed an ACFN administered, approved, and psychometrically-validated board examination.

 Certificate of Qualification – CABCDD®

 CABCDD®: Certificate-Holder of the American Board of Childhood Developmental Disorders® are federally protected and trademarked terms to describe an individual that has met the criteria set forth by the ACFN and the ABCDD to hold a certificate of qualification.

-The ACFN and ABCDD demands a recertification process that is necessary to maintain the Certificate of Qualification and Fellowship Status with the Registry.
+The ACFN and ABCDD demand a recertification process that is necessary to maintain the Certificate of Qualification and Fellowship Status with the Registry.
 Registry members must pay a registration and examination fee, and re-certify by July 1 of odd number years with a demonstration of competency including a minimum of 25 hours of continuing education in a board-approved educational program; submitting an annotated bibliography of 6 peer-reviewed and published articles pertaining to pediatric development and/or pediatric neurological disorders.
-The article must have been published in the biennium period prior to the renewal period; paying recertification dues; and completing a job-analysis survey.
-Fellows must also rectify by examination every 10 years.
+The article must have been published in the biennium period prior to the renewal period; paying recertification dues, and completing a job-analysis survey.
+Fellows must also recertify by examination every 10 years.